Sebastianhju/Runeterra-5e/Runes.md

 ### Perfect Timing  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/PerfectTiming.png" Align=left width=7% height=7%>

 You gain a _Stopwatch_ and a set of tinkerers tools.
 Whenever you take a long rest, you can attempt to repair a stopwatch with your tinkerers tools.
 Spending one hour and a successfull (Dc 12) sleight of hand check repairs the stopwatch, if you were to fail the check the tinkerers tools are broken.
+You can also try to repair a broken _Zhonya's Hourglass_ (dc 25)

 ---